PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 But now we have to manage the chunks.
 To have a player that can walk around the a terrain "forever" in any direction we have to keep making chunks appear in front of the player.
 Most systems delete old chunks and then instantiate new ones.
 But allocations and deletions are slow.
 We can make this significantly faster if we "recycle" chunks.

-A system like this is usually called a "pool", where we have a pool of objects, that when we "delete" we really jsut add it to the pool, and when we instantiate we just get one from the pool.
-If the pool is empty we just allocate a new one.
+A system like this is usually called a "pool", where we have a pool of objects, that when we want to an object "delete" we really just add it back to the pool for use later.
+If the pool is empty we just allocate a new object.

 But pool's are complicated to write.
 Instead we will do something super simple yet fast.
 We will move old chunks into the position where new chunks are needed and then rebuild their meshes.
+Hehe, way easier.

 ## Recycle system in Unity
 As an example we will use cubes.
 If the player's position moves past one of the cubes we will move the cube to the other side of the row.